HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-09-04-From-Academia-to-Data-Science.md

 The models you built on csv files on your Laptop can be great and everything.
 If you can't get them in front of customers, they are worthless to the company.

-Also, the customer will not be care if your model is 99.9% accurate and uses $HOW_NEW_DL_FRAMEWORK and runs on $HOT_NEW_CLOUD_SERVICE.
+Also, the customer will not care if your model is 99.9% accurate and uses $HOW_NEW_DL_FRAMEWORK and runs on $HOT_NEW_CLOUD_SERVICE.
 All he cares about is: Is the model available?
 Does it work good enough?
 Is it fast?
 It's important to leave behind the academic mind set of p-values and accuracy, and focus on the customer needs.

 While Data Science takes largely place in languages like R and Python, the dominant languages met in production systems are Java, C/C++, PHP, JavaScript, Python.
-You will have to find a way to get your models in to those environments.
+You will have to find a way to get your models into those environments.

-Fundamentally there are two way how to do it:
+Fundamentally there are two ways how to do it:

 1. Write your models in a language used in production.